Gregory-K/PlainTasks/README.md

-# PlainTasks (ST3)
+# PlainTasks (ST4)

 This is a **fork of [PlainTasks](https://github.com/warmdev/PlainTasks)**: An opinionated to-do list plugin for [Sublime Text](https://www.sublimetext.com/) editor.

-Current '[**dev-ST3**](https://github.com/Gregory-K/PlainTasks/tree/dev-ST3)' branch is just a personal sandbox.
+Current '[**dev-ST4**](https://github.com/Gregory-K/PlainTasks)' branch is just a personal sandbox.
-It targets Sublime Text 3 and possibly works with ST2 too.
+It targets Sublime Text 4 and Python 3.8.
-Since 2025-04-02, no changes from dev-ST4 will be backported.

 TASKS:
+- Incorporate the PlainTasks Material Theme.
+- Incorporate the PlainTasks Mariana Theme.
 - Remove the default keymaps. **@done**
   <sup>and minimise the override effort by the user</sup>
 - Harmonisation with the PlainTasks Overview Python script. **@done**
   <sup>(sometime in the future, it may be publicly available)</sup>
 - Remove openlink and openurl commands **@done**
   <sup>functionality provided now by the FilePath (soon) ST plugin and ST4 natively</sup>
+- Transition to ST4 and Python 3.8 only **@done**

 ## Try